kernel1337/OctopusWAF/README.md

 First step
 ---

-Instal lib-pcre, if you use RPM based distros search pcre-devel package, in BSD based search in ports or brew...
-Need libevent-dev, on RPM distros libevent-devel, Openssl-dev and openssl-devel.
+Install lib-pcre, if you use RPM based distro search the name pcre-devel package, on BSD based search in ports or brew... you Need libevent-dev to run, on RPM distros libevent-devel, you need to install Openssl-dev and openssl-devel.

-To compile and run OctopusWAF follow this commands:
+To compile and run OctopusWAF, follow this commands:
 ```
 $ git clone https://github.com/CoolerVoid/OctopusWAF
 $ cd OctopusWAF; make
+# if you need see options try this following
 $ bin/OctopusWAF

 Example tested on DVWA on simple HTTP channel

-$ bin/OctopusWAF -h 127.0.0.1:2006 -r 127.0.0.1:80 -m horspool --debug
+$ bin/OctopusWAF -h 127.0.0.1:7008 -r 127.0.0.1:80 --debug --libinjection-sqli --log results_log.txt

+Note you can use pcre, horspool and libinjection mode protections in same time...

-Open your browser in http://127.0.0.1:2006
+Open your browser in http://127.0.0.1:7008 and you can test the block when you attack...
 ```
 * Notes: Don't execute with "cd bin; ./OctopusWAF" use full path "bin/OctopusWAF", because binary need load content in config directory.
 Use HTTP only for WAF usage, this version 0.1 run TLS but don't have resource to load cert and read TLS requests/responses, if you use TLS the service can lost WAF function and work like reverse proxy.